tc39/how-we-work/how-to-participate-in-meetings.md

 _How to use_:

-When the meeting starts, a link to the tcq meeting will be added to the delegates Matrix channel topic.
+When the meeting starts, a link to the tcq meeting will be added to the delegates Matrix room topic.
 At the top you will see "Agenda" and "Queue".

 These links (and more helpful information) are also available on the pinned Reflector issue for the given plenary.